 - Pickled jalapeños – a staple fridge item.
 I always have a jar.

-- Sour cream – To be honest, I use plain greek yogurt most of the time as I always have it in the fridge!
+- Sour cream – or I use plain greek yogurt most of the time as I always have it in the fridge!

 - Cilantro – some in the avocado mash and some as garnish for a little herby freshness.